 Social scientific research shows that traditional Unconscious Bias training has proven effective in building awareness of our implicit biases, but tends to fall short of measurably reducing them.
 Addressing cognitive barriers and bias in a meaningful and sustainable way requires ongoing and interactive dialogue to combat factors that operate below the level of our social consciousness.
 While this is not a tactical "quick fix," a careful and methodical approach has measurable benefits for team dynamics in the workplace.
 Reducing individual bias can foster positive intergroup relationships while building a teams capacity for inclusive productive excellence and engagement.

 Drawing upon the social science of the Intergroup Dialogue model, this series of interactive sessions is designed to identify and challenge cultural biases that can disrupt team dynamics and productivity.
 We strategically bring together participants of different and common social identities to learn and engage about their differences and perspectives on diversity and social issues.
 Our facilitated, structuredapproach will cover issues related to race, ethnicity gender, sexual orientation, religious identity, ability status, citizenship and socieconomic background.
 The goal of this workshop is not to manufacture agreement, but to equip participants with the critical tools necessary to understand and respect our differences while dealing with culturalconflicts that often divide us.

 Duration flex option available

-*Workshop is optimized for on-site delivery.
-Virtual format is limited to select group sizes and situations.
+*Virtual format is limited to select group sizes and situations.
 Inquire.